-Skyscanner – I always use this tool when I search for plane tickets, but also renting a car.
+Kiwi.com – I always use this tool when I search for plane tickets.
 It works best if I look way in advance, and it is one of the best aggregators you’ll find out there.
 Something else I like about it is the “everywhere” option that I usually take advantage of when I have no idea where to head next and am flexible with my travel destination.
 On top of that, you can look by month and choose the cheapest rates when you are flexible about the time as well.

-Booking.com – did you know that you can search for car rentals on Booking.com as well?
+Rentalcars.com part of Booking.com – did you know that you can search for car rentals on Booking.com as well?
 Well, one of my friends rented a car for her vacation in Greece one month before going and got such a low price I couldn’t believe my eyes.
 It is definitely worth trying because it will save you money.
+Get your offers here!

-Rail Europe – the #1 distributor for European train tickets & rail passes, covering over 50 European train companies.
+Rail Europe – The one-stop shop for train travel – the #1 distributor for European TRAIN TICKETS & RAIL Passes, covering over 50 European train companies.
 On top of that, they offer sightseeing products making it, even easier to plan your trip around Europe by train.

 Omio – your gateway to trains, buses, and flights.
 All in one place.
 I suggest using it especially for booking train tickets for Italy or Germany.